 The advantages of relying on data traffic are twofold.
 First, more reliable measurements can be made for active clients that are in motion.
 Second, idle clients that could have satisfactory coverage are not disconnected (it would not be advisable to penalize a client and disconnect it simply for being quiet).
 Furthermore, the Cisco access point can perform this detection before the device goes into a dead zone, where typically the device can hear only beacons.
 Note that beacons are typically transmitted at the lowest data rate and the highest power and therefore have the greatest range.
 Therefore, and unfortunately, many devices make their scanning decision based solely upon beacons, thereby creating a sticky client.

-In conclusion, Cisco’s Optimized Roaming helps prevent a negative experience for Wi-Fi users by monitoring the connection quality of all devices and proactively prompting poorly performing client devices to seek a better connection much sooner.
-This is why Optimized Roaming is an essential component of Cisco’s HDX.
+In conclusion, Cisco Optimized Roaming helps prevent a negative experience for Wi-Fi users.
+It monitors the connection quality of all devices and proactively prompts poorly performing client devices to seek a better connection much sooner than the client would do on its own.
+This is why Optimized Roaming is an essential component of Cisco HDX.

 In a high-density environment, an ever-increasing number of clients per access point and higher speeds per client bring associated scaling challenges in traffic (or packet) forwarding.
 After all, if one can provide very high speed connectivity to clients but cannot provide the corresponding very high throughput between the wireless and wired LANs (in both directions), the benefits of technologies such as 802.11ac and ClientLink 3.0 cannot be fully realized.